-- Minimum Staffing Levels The City shall cause apparatus to be staffed with sufficient employees to assure the safety of employees and the control of risk.
-For these purposes, the minimum staffing of apparatus shall be as defined by Policy D-14, Minimum Staffing and Filling of Vacancies, a copy of which is attached as Exhibit H and incorporated by reference herein. - a For the duration of this MOU, on each shift, there will be on duty at all times a minimum number of 4 Firefighters, 16 Firefighter/Paramedics, 10 Fire Engineers, and 10 Fire Captains

-This minimum staffing provision shall sunset at the expiration of this MOU on June 30, 2017, unless the parties agree to incorporate it into a successor MOU - b If a Rank Paramedic is activated on a Paramedic Engine, the overall number of onduty Firefighters will increase and the overall number of Firefighter/Paramedics will decrease for each Rank Paramedic However, the total number of on-duty Paramedics will be no less than 16 - c If the Fire Chief determines the need to convert a Truck Company to a PAU or Paramedic Truck Company, the overall number of on-duty paramedics shall increase accordingly
+- 1. Minimum Staffing Levels The City shall cause apparatus to be staffed with sufficient employees to assure the safety of employees and the control of risk.
+For these purposes, the minimum staffing of apparatus shall be as defined by Policy D-14, Minimum Staffing and Filling of Vacancies, a copy of which is attached as Exhibit G and incorporated by reference herein. - a.
+Minimum staffing in the Fire Department is set forth in Policy D-14 which is in Appendix G to this MOU. - b.
+If a Rank Paramedic is activated on a Paramedic Engine, the overall number of onduty Firefighters will increase and the overall number of Firefighter/Paramedics will decrease for each Rank Paramedic.
+However, the total number of on-duty Paramedics will be no less than 16. - c.
+If the Fire Chief determines the need to convert a Truck Company to a PAU or Paramedic Truck Company, the overall number of on-duty paramedics shall be no less than 16.